rb-rl/MADDPG/README.md

 ## Environment

 The environment is a floor in 3D-space with a tennis court consisting of a net, two rackets and a ball placed on it.
 It is based on the Unity engine and is provided by Udacity.
-The continuous states, continuous actions and the rewards for each agent are given as follows:
+The continuous observations, continuous actions and the rewards for each agent are given as follows:

-**State**
+**Observation**

 - 24 floating point values with following shape:
   - 3 covered time stamps
   - 8 floating point values per covered time stamp = position and velocity of own racket and ball

-Note that the current time stamp, consisting of 8 floating point values, is written in the Python index range [16:24] of the 24 values state.
+Note that the current time stamp, consisting of 8 floating point values, is written in the Python index range [16:24] of the 24 values observation.
 In the next timestamp, these 8 floating point values are moved to the range [8:16] and afterwards to [0:8].

 **Action**